unkn0wnAPI/unkn0wnapi.github.io/README.md

 ## Prerequisites

-If you intend to build, test or debug this code, it is required to install [NodeJS](https://nodejs.org/en).
+If you intend to build, test or debug this code, you are required to install [NodeJS](https://nodejs.org/en).
 I recommended using [nvm](https://github.com/nvm-sh/nvm) to install and maintain NodeJS environments.

 ## Usage